lykos273998/qml-hep/README.md

 ## Project
-The main goal of this project is to apply Quantum Kernel Machine learing tecniques to data a data classification problem in High Energy Physics, description of the problem and the dataset can be found [here](https://qml-hep.github.io/qml_web/)
+The main goal of this project is to apply Quantum Kernel Machine learning tecniques to a data classification problem in High Energy Physics; description of the problem and the dataset can be found [here](https://qml-hep.github.io/qml_web/)

 ## Requirements
-The project relies on the following python packges:
+The project relies on the following python packages:

 - `qiskit`: IBM's quantum computing framework

 - `matplotlib`, `seaoborn`: for plotting graphs

-- `numpy` and `sklearn` : for the numerical heavy lifting and the machine learning algorithms and metrics used
+- `numpy` and `sklearn` : for the numerical heavy lifting, the machine learning algorithms and metrics used

-- `a lot of patience` : training and testing this kind of algorithm is very very time consuming, the system on wich was tested is an `Intel Core i7 6700HQ - 8GB RAM`, running the entire test for 1 run takes more or less 1 hour and a half
+- `a lot of patience` : training and testing this kind of algorithm is very very time consuming, the system on which was tested is an `Intel Core i7 6700HQ - 8GB RAM`, running the entire test for 1 run takes more or less 1 hour and a half

 ## Repository description
-The repository is contains 3 main components:
+The repository contains 3 main components:

 - `QSVM.ipynb` Experimental notebook used to test code